cburschka/lyx/development/Win32/packaging/AltInstaller/ReadmeSmall1.6.txt

 for a file extension.
 This installer checks for many programs so that you only need to type the name of their executables in LyX's preferences to change this.
 For example the default viewer for PNG-images on Windows is "Paint".
-To change it to Gimp, set "gimp-2.2" as viewer/editor for the PNG file format in LyX's preferences.
+To change it to Gimp, set e.g. "gimp-2.2" as viewer/editor for the PNG file format in LyX's preferences.

 ---
 Known Problems